Session and Track

 Track 07: Reproductive Medicine

-Reproductive Medicine deals for prevention, diagnosis and management of the reproductive problems.
-The goals include improving or maintaining reproductive health and allowing people to have children at a time of their choice as discussed in many gynecologic studies worldwide.
-It is focused on knowledge of reproductive anatomy, physiology and endocrinology which also incorporates relevant aspects of molecular biology, biochemistry and pathology.
-This emphasizes on process of replacing, engineering or regenerating human cells, tissues or organs to restore/establish normal function.
+Reproductive Medicine focuses on the prevention, diagnosis, and management of reproductive health issues.
+Its primary goals are to improve or maintain reproductive health and empower individuals to have children when they choose, as highlighted in numerous gynecologic studies globally.
+This field emphasizes a thorough understanding of reproductive anatomy, physiology, and endocrinology, while also integrating relevant aspects of molecular biology, biochemistry, and pathology.
+Additionally, it emphasizes the processes of replacing, engineering, or regenerating human cells, tissues, or organs to restore or establish normal function.

 Track 08: Health Disorders & Obesity